qiskit-community/ffsim/README.md

 ffsim is a high-performance simulator for fermionic quantum circuits that preserve particle number and the Z component of spin.
 This category includes many quantum circuits used for quantum chemistry simulations.

+**Experimental disclaimer**: ffsim is currently an experimental release.
+Breaking changes may be introduced without warning.

 ## Features

 - Fast simulation of fermionic quantum circuits that preserve particle number and the Z component of spin.